jingjingau/GenerateMonthlyPayslip/README.md

 ### 4.2 Financial Year

 Each financial year has different tax rates for each tax rate type.
-Currently, the tax calculation is only calculated according to the current financial year's tax rates giving the tax rate type.
+Currently, the tax is only calculated according to the current financial year's tax rates giving the tax rate type.

 ### 4.3 API Authentication and Authorization